ppieczul/entangled-trios/README.md

 To designate a column that contains a category which should be included in creating the trios, the column name should contain a word `YES`, for example: `Team Name - YES`.

-All other columns that do not contain word `YES` in their name can be used for other purposes.
+All columns that do not contain word `YES` in their name can be used for other purposes.
 They will not be taken into account when creating trios.

 ![xlsx example](pictures/example-xlsx.png)

 ### Output

-All results are written to the output Excel file.
+All results are written to the output Excel file (see [example file](examples/entangled-trios-output.xlsx)).
 The output spreadsheet will contain two sheets:
    - `People with Trios` - a copy of the original input sheet with two columns added:
       - `Trio` - an index of a trio that the person was assigned to, indexes start from 1
       - `Trio Proximity` - a factor representing how close people in that trio are to each other.
       It is a sum of proximity factors for each of the three pairs of people in the trio (see below for explanation of the proximity factor between two people).
-      - `Personal Proximity` - a factor representing how close that person is close to all other persons.
+      - `Personal Proximity` - a factor representing how close that person is close to all other people.
 It is a sum of the proximity factors between all pairs of people including the person for which the factor is calculated.
    - `Trios` - a list of all generated trios and their proximity factor.

-For people, which could not be assigned to any trio (when number of people is not divisible by three), the added column values will be empty.
+For people, which could not be assigned to any trio (when number of people is not divisible by three), the trio columns will be empty.

 ![xlsx example](pictures/example-result-1.png)